What does dwelling coverage insure?

 - Accidental discharge or overflow of water or steam

 Note that dwelling coverage on standard policies typically won’t protect against damage caused by floods, earthquakes, sewer backups, or lack of maintenance.
-Learn more about flood insurance and what to do if your home is damaged in an earthquake.
+Learn more about and what to do if your home is damaged in an earthquake.

 How your dwelling coverage amount is calculated